cpouchon/ORTHOSKIM/README.md

 CHLORO_DB_FMT=genbank                                                                ## [18] database format: genbank,embl
 MITO_SIZE=200000                                                                     ## [19] minimal size of mitochondrial genomes considered in mapping to assemblies during the contig selection
 NRDNA_SIZE=2000                                                                      ## [20] minimal size of nuclear ribosomal complex considered in mapping to assemblies during the contig selection
-CHLORO_SIZE=140000                                                                   ## [21] minimal size of chloroplastic genomes considered in mapping to assemblies during the contig selection
+CHLORO_SIZE=140000                                                                   ## [21] minimal size of chloroplast genomes considered in mapping to assemblies during the contig selection

 # [capture]: extraction steps from mapping assemblies into a reference ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 MINLENGTH=90                                                                         ## [22] minimal length of alignment allowed mapping to reference